I've spent an hour here trying to categorize this Obama speech.

 What I will not welcome, what I reject, is the same old grandstanding when the cameras are on and the same irresponsible budget policies when the cameras are off.

-It's time to hold Washington to the same standards, families and businesses hold themselves.
+It's time to hold Washington to the same standards families and businesses hold themselves.

-This is a year after he's blown the budget sky high.
+This is a year after he's blown the budget sky high, a year after he has blown it all up.

-Uh you think all this isn't planned?
+You think all this isn't planned?

-Underscoring his statement last night, this is a Sputnik moment.
+This is a Sputnik moment.

-So he goes to Manitouac.
+So he goes to Manitowoc.

-Apparently he went there only because he wanted to be able to say Sputnik crashed here 50 years ago.
+Apparently, he went there only because he wanted to be able to say, Sputnik crashed here 50 years ago.

-Sputnik's a big theme.
+Sputnik is a big theme.

 It's disingenuous.

-Not as somebody who has promised to fix this stuff.
+But again, he speaks as a bystander, not as somebody who has promised to fix this stuff.

 Not as somebody who said jobs, jobs, jobs is our focus.

-Not as somebody who said, I'm rolling up my sleeves, we're getting serious about this.
+Not as somebody who said, I'm rolling up my sleeves.

 One more, this is from June 15th of last year from the Oval Office.